 Electric forklifts have a higher upfront cost than LPG, gas, and diesel equipment.
 That said, the cost of ownership is lower in the long run.

 Electrics are easily damaged in poor weather conditions.
 Any wet conditions, such as rain or snow, can severely damage the forklift.
-Many electric forklifts are not designed for outside usage, but the heavy-duty models are often viable for outdoor applications.
+Many electric forklifts are not designed for outside usage, but heavy-duty models are often viable for outdoor applications.

 Note: Many of the Jungheinrich Electrics are designed to be used outdoors and in weather, click here to learn more about Jungheinrich!